 1. Boot the appliance from the SL1 ISO.
+The Installation window appears.

 NOTE: If you are using Hyper-V, check that the ScienceLogic installation ISO mounted correctly and that the Virtual Machine displays the install screen.
 To do this, right-click the Virtual Machine in inventory and select Connect or View and then Connect via Console.